 Eighty to ninety percent of a plant’s nutrients are found in its leaves.
 As leaves fall to the ground, they decompose and these nutrients return to the soil.
-Composting is easy and inexpensive way to increase soil fertility.
+Composting is an easy and inexpensive way to increase soil fertility.

 Free Composting Classes

 Discover the easy, cost-effective way to enrich soil and conserve water with compost made in your own backyard!
 Learn composting basics, troubleshooting tips, worm composting and more.
-Drawings for free compost bins and other prices at each class.
+Drawings for free compost bins and other prizes at each class.

 Classes are sponsored by Montgomery County Master Gardener Association and Waste Management.